SABS-R3-Epidemiology/epicluster/README.md

 ## Usage

-See the examples directory for a notebook performing inference.
+See the examples directory for a simple notebook performing inference.

-See also the results repository for examples of all the features of the package.
+The results repository (https://github.com/SABS-R3-Epidemiology/epicluster-results) contains multiple examples illustrating the full functionality of the package.

 ## References